Oklahoma Judge To Rule In Landmark Opioid Case

 Balkman could choose to award the full amount, or just some portion of it, if he agrees with the state's claim.

 In the case of a loss, Johnson & Johnson is widely expected to appeal the verdict.
-If Oklahoma loses, Attorney General Mike Hunter has said the state will appeal.
+If Oklahoma loses, Hunter has said the state will appeal.

 Oklahoma's legal team based its entire case on a claim of public nuisance, which refers to actions that harm members of the public, including injury to public health.